meeki007/node-red-contrib-i2c-lcd-adafruit-sainsmart/readme.md

 ## Contributor of Project

-Thanks to [SunValleyFoods](https://www.sunvalleyfoods.com/) for being a buisness that supports opensource.
+Thanks to [SunValleyFoods](https://www.sunvalleyfoods.com/) for being a business that supports opensource.
 They needed this node for a monitoring and automation project for their equipment.

 ## release notes ##
 0.0.0 = (majorchange) . (new_feature) . (bugfix-simple_mod)

+version 0.7.28
+Fix documentation

-version 0.7.26
+version 0.7.27
 First Public release